center-key/w3c-html-validator/README.md

    - `html-validator docs --trim=30 --continue`<br>
    Truncates validation messages to 30 characters and does not abort CI if validation fails.

+> [!NOTE]
-_**Note:** Single quotes in commands are normalized so they work cross-platform and avoid the errors often encountered on Microsoft Windows._
+> _Single quotes in commands are normalized so they work cross-platform and avoid the errors often encountered on Microsoft Windows._

 ### 6. Configuration File for Ignore Patterns
 The optional `--ignore-config=FILENAME` flag specifies a configuration file with one string or regex per line.&nbsp;